dark-vex/fluxcd-sysdig/README.md

 The Git repository contains the following top directories:

-- **apps** dir contains Helm releases with a common configuration for all the clusters and a custom configuration per cluster
+- **apps** dir contains Helm releases with a common configuration for all Kubernetes clusters and for each cluster a specific custom configuration
 - **charts** dir contains Helm chart repository definitions
 - **clusters** dir contains the Flux configuration per cluster
 ```